jreisinger/have-done/README.md

 You earn your living by having enough knowledge (theory) and experience (practice).
 However, these are *expiring* assets so you have to keep them fresh.

-While honing your knowledge keep in mind these principles (based on The Pragmatic Programmer):
+While honing your *knowledge* keep in mind these principles (based on The Pragmatic Programmer):

-* Invest regularly - the *habit* itself is as important as the amount
+* Invest regularly - make learning a habit
-* Diversify - know the ins and outs of the technology you are working with currently but *don't stop* there
+* Diversify - know the ins and outs of the technology you are working with currently but don't stop there
 * Stay current - read news, take classes, go to conferences
 * Contribute - QaA, blogs, code
-* Review and rebalance
+* Review and rebalance - this is a very dynamic industry

+> It's important to continue investing.
+Once you feel confortable with some new language or bit of technology, move on.
+Learn another one.
+It doesn't matter whether you ever use any of these technologies, or even whether you put them on your resume. -- The Pragmatic Programmer

 2018
 ```